kwong2/GridOForms/README.md

 ```

 Unfortunately, I am unable to figure out the certificate error.
 If you have ideas on how to fix this error and proceed, do let me know.

+## How to

+Open the Forms.sln file with Visual Studio, then click Run > Start without Debugging.

+### Note
+I was using Visual Studio Community for Mac for this project.